wqking/metapp/doc/core-concepts.md

 UpType represents complicated C++ type recursively.
 With UpType, metapp can represent any C++ type.

-See [TypeKind document](typekinds.md) for the UpTypes for each TypeKind.
+See [Built-in meta types document](built-in-meta-types.md) for the UpTypes for each TypeKind.

 ## DeclareMetaType